marczaku/networking-102-realtime/assignments/part1-timeserver.md

   - `GetStream` gets you the current stream used for the client.
 It returns a `Stream`.
   - `Close` needs to be called when you are done using the `TcpClient`.
 - The `Stream`-class is returned by `GetStream`
   - `Write` allows you to send Bytes over the socket.
+This will be buffered for performance reason.
+  - `Flush` will actually send all buffered bytes.
   - `Close` needs to be called when you are done sending bytes over the stream.
+This will also invoke `Flush`
 - `DateTime.Now` Gives you the current Date & Time.
   - `ToString` returns you a nicely formatted `string`.
 - `Encoding.ASCII.GetBytes` Can convert a `string` to ASCII-`byte[]` for you.